Fears bears could lure children to water if placed at Grand Canal Dock

 Harry Crosbie oversees the placement The Three Bears sculpture by artist Patrick O’Reilly at the Point in 2009.
 Photograph: David Sleator

-The sculpture of three bears marching in front of the 3Arena could have marched its way to the Grand Canal dock recently except for fears they could lure children towards the water.
+The sculpture of three bears marching in front of the 3Arena could have marched its way to the Grand Canal dock recently except for fears the animals could lure children towards the water.

 Businessman Harry Crosbie offered the Patrick O’Reilly sculpture to the city council on temporary loan before it goes on permanent display elsewhere.